 The PHA may deny any request to add a person to the household who is on either formal probation or parole.
-Staff will review each situation on a case by case basis taking into account the mitigating circumstances.
+Staff will review each situation on a case-by-case basis and may deny the request if the person taking into account the mitigating circumstances. has been convicted for any of the following reasons within the last three years: